abhipsb/wo_assign_repo/ReadMe.txt

 	-> Currently all the bets data is stored unsing List collection.
 	-> The access to the data store is provided via an interface IDataStore.
 	-> The InstanceCreator class creates the instance of the ListCollectionDataStore.
-	-> The class BlAccessor provides functionality for interfacing with BL or any external component.
+	-> The class DlAccessor provides functionality for interfacing with BL or any external component.

 3.4 ToteBetting.UnitTest [dll]
 	-> This is the Unit Test assembly.